rdvnnl/kotlin-web-site/docs/topics/properties.md

 [//]: # (title: Properties)

-Properties in Kotlin let you store and manage data without writing functions to access or change the data.
+In Kotlin, properties let you store and manage data without writing functions to access or change the data.
 You can use properties in [classes](classes.md), [interfaces](interfaces.md), [objects](object-declarations.md), [companion objects](object-declarations.md#companion-objects),
 and even outside these structures as top-level properties.

-Every property has a name, a type, and an automatically generated `get()` function called a getter, which allows you to read the value of the property.
+Every property has a name, a type, and an automatically generated `get()` function called a getter, which allows you to read the property's value.
-If the property is mutable, there is also a `set()` function called a setter, which allows you to change the value of the property.
+If the property is mutable, it also has a `set()` function called a setter, which allows you to change the property's value.

 > Getters and setters are called _accessors_.
 >